tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 	    # Render the form with error messages (if any).
 	    return render(request, 'rango/add_category.html', {'form': form})

-You'll need to add the following `import` at the top of the module, too.
+You'll need to add the following two `import` statements at the top of the module, too.

 {lang="python",linenos=off}
 	from rango.forms import CategoryForm
+	from django.shortcuts import redirect

 The new `add_category()` view adds several key pieces of functionality for handling forms.
 First, we create a CategoryForm(), then we check if the HTTP request was a `POST` (did the user submit data via the form?).
 We can then handle the `POST` request through the same URL.
 The `add_category()` view function can handle three different scenarios:

 - showing a new, blank form for adding a category;
-- saving form data provided by the user to the associated model, and rendering the Rango homepage; and
+- saving form data provided by the user to the associated model, and *redirecting* to the Rango homepage; and
 - if there are errors, redisplay the form with error messages.

 I> ### `GET` and `POST`